d2l-ai/d2l-en/chapter_attention-mechanisms/index.md

 and *self-attention* designs,
 we will describe the *Transformer* architecture based solely on attention mechanisms.
-Since its proposal in 2017,
+Since their proposal in 2017,
 Transformers
 have been pervasive in modern
 deep learning applications,